openebs/website/docs/versioned_docs/version-4.0.x/user-guides/local-storage-user-guide/local-pv-zfs/zfs-installation.md

 1. All the nodes must have zfs utils installed.
 2. ZPOOL has been set up for provisioning the volume.
-3. You have access to install RBAC components into kube-system namespace.
-The OpenEBS ZFS driver components are installed in kube-system namespace to allow them to be flagged as system critical components.

 ## Setup